PhoenixDL/rising/CONTRIBUTING.md

 and `python setup.py clean`.
 Then you can install in `build develop` mode again.

 ## Code Style
-* To improve readability and maintainability, [PEP8 Style](https://www.python.org/dev/peps/pep-0008/) should always be followed (no exceptions).
+* To improve readability and maintainability, [PEP8 Style](https://www.python.org/dev/peps/pep-0008/) should always be followed
+    * maximum code line length is 120
+    * maximum doc string line length is 80
 * All imports inside the package should be absolute
 * If you add a feature, you should also add it to the documentation
 * Every module must have an `__all__` section